 Dave Keaveny, medical operations specialist at Global Rescue, advises hikers to read the mountain and the weather.
 “Listen to your gut.
 Have a plan B and do not be ashamed to turn around.
 The mountain will be there tomorrow,” he said.

 He is right.
-Getting to the top is optional, getting back is mandatory.
-Most trail-walkers are aware of the basic hiking and backpacking safety tips.
+Getting to the top is optional; getting back is mandatory.
+Most hikers already know the basic safety tips for hitting the trail.
 First, let a friend or family member know where you are going and when you expect to return.

 Next, bring a cell phone or satellite communications device with you.
 Three, choose a well-defined hiking trail.
 Next, wear proper clothing and footwear.
 Finally, stay hydrated.